There is a lot of misinformation on this one.

 If your chinchilla is not potty trained, there’s a chance that the dust in the dust bath house makes an inviting toilet.
 Then, when your pet rolls around in it come bath time, it just ends up making its fur eve dirtier, and much more inviting for those pesky fleas.

 Keep A Good Environment for Your Chinchilla

-Always be proactive with your care for your chinchilla, and the chances of getting fleas will be significantly diminished.
+Of course, these are things you should be doing anyway.
+Always be proactive with your care for your chinchilla, and the chances of getting fleas are significantly diminished.

 At the end of the day, your chinchilla can get fleas, but it is exceedingly rare.

 If you notice any of the signs we discussed, like biting or scratching, rely on your vet to diagnose the health condition accurately.
 And never self-treat your chinchilla.